lessthen3/Peach-E/README.md

 Peach-E is an open-source and cross-platform game engine licensed under the permissive MIT License.

-Currently you can target Windows and OSX.
+Currently you can target Windows, macOS and Linux.
+Peach-E may work on UNIX systems, but support isn't guaranteed.

 ### PEACH-E IS STILL IN EARLY ALPHA AND IS A WORK IN PROGRESS AND STILL REQUIRES EXTENSIVE TESTING
 ### WORK IS BEING DONE TO ADD FEATURES CONSTANTLY AND THE API IS SUBJECT TO BREAKING CHANGES AT ANY MOMENT